 Radicalism and revolt are not novel to Japan by any means.
-Even during the feudal era, like any civilization, the oppressed rose up in local and larger scale rebellions.
+Even during the feudal era, like any civilisation, the oppressed rose up in local and larger scale rebellions.
 There were some 3,000 peasant uprisings in the Tokugawa period and around 500 urban disturbances.
 Major outbreaks include the Shimabara Rebellion in Kyushu in 1637-1638, which centered around a messianic young boy leader.
 Likewise Anpo was an unusually large mass movement but it was not isolated even in the post-war years; in many ways it was the culmination of nearly 1,000 other much smaller but nonetheless incendiary incidents between 1952 and 1960.

 “The real face of our time shows in Samuel Beckett’s novels,” said Herbert Marcuse, the favourite thinker of the 1968 generation.
 Beckett of course was the master of the absurd.
 His Japanese comrade is Minoru Betsuyaku, whose dozens of plays include The Move.
 It depicts an anonymous family ever in motion, always pushing their tottering tower of junk piled onto a cart: Japan’s Economic Miracle in the Sisyphean mode.